FangmingXie/robustlink/README.md

 ![](./doc/plot_corr_dist_atac.png)

-With a few minor changes as below, we can combine the two plots above into a single one, and control figure sizes and so on:
+With a few minor changes, we can combine the two plots above into a single one, and control other figure properties as you like using the `axes` handles from [matplotlib](https://matplotlib.org/stable/index.html).
 ```
 fig, ax = plt.subplots(figsize=(6,4))
 corr_res_mc  .plot_corr_vs_dist(ax)